-We have two independent Chairs Suzanne Wigmore CEO Wiltshire Citizen Advice and Professor Elaine Kempson Professor Emeritus University of Bristol.
+We have two independent chair, Suzanne Wigmore, CEO Wiltshire Citizens Advice, and Professor Elaine Kempson, Professor Emeritus, University of Bristol.
 VAP is a sub group of our customer challenge panel (CCG).
-Members of our panel sit on the CCG and take views to that forum.
+Our chairs also sit on the CCG and take views to that forum.